This documentation is adapted to FastNesting version 1.1.2.

 - No report regeneration

-- No edge banding or Excel export
+- No edge banding or PDF/Excel export

 After trial expires